-You’re probably familiar with Google Sheets and maybe you use it to organize and analyze your data.
+You’re probably familiar with using Google Sheets to organize and analyze your data.
 But did you know you can build a dynamic Google Sheets dashboard to really understand your data?

 With a handful of powerful techniques, you can add some pizzazz and dynamism to the presentation of your data.
 Here are ten tricks to try next time you’re building a Google Sheets dashboard.

-- Collect user inputs through a Google Form into a dashboard
+- Collect user inputs through a Google Form into a Google Sheets dashboard

 - Retrieve data with LOOKUP formulas